knight-of-design/cuisine-a-la-toile-plugin/readme.txt

-    colorstartbutton => Supported colors (see list above) colorpausebutton => Supported colors (see list above) colorrestartbutton => Supported colors (see list above)
+    colorstartbutton => Supported colors (see list above) colorpausebutton => Supported colors (see list above) colorrestartbutton => Supported colors (see list above) All the parameters are optional.

+Cuisine Creations - not self enclosing
+This shortcode represents a selection of posts from the custom post type.
+	Parameters -
+	 mealcourse => "appetizer", "entree", "dessert"
+	 chefusername => "ilovetobake", "savoryalways", "frenchfoodlover" All the parameters are optional.